-Coastal Bend Community Foundation Recently Received Reaccreditation with National Standards for U.S. Community Foundations™
+Coastal Bend Community Foundation Recently Received Reaccreditation with National Standards for U.S. Community Foundations®

 Coastal Bend Community Foundation recently received reaccreditation with the nation’s highest standard for philanthropic excellence.
-The Foundation was also accredited in 2008 and 2014.
-National Standards for U.S. Community Foundations® establish legal, ethical, and...
+The Foundation was also accredited in 2008, 2014, and 2020.
+National Standards for U.S. Community Foundations® establish legal,...

 Current Coastal Bend Community Foundation Fund Holders

 As part of our continuing efforts to provide the best resources to our fund holders, the Foundation is implementing “DonorCentral” – an online portal to facilitate fund access for donors/fund holders.
 This online portal will provide more immediate access to fund data.
 It will allow you to view fund balances, obtain fund statements, make grant recommendations (if applicable), and review fund history.